 The Provost and Executive Vice President for Academic Affairs is the chief academic officer and second-ranking officer of the university.
 The Provost has the responsibility for the overall supervision of academic affairs of the university and for ensuring the integrity of the academic mission of the institution.
 Through delegation from the President, the Provost leads and coordinates development and support of the academic and instructional efforts of the university and is responsible for curriculum development and academic standards.
 The Provost provides leadership to the deans, department chairs, faculty, directors, and staff in the development, operation, and improvement of academic and research programs.
 The Provost coordinates all instructional and degree-granting activities in undergraduate, graduate, and professional disciplines within the university with the System Vice Chancellor for Academic Affairs and with the Alabama Commission on Higher Education (ACHE).

 The Provost provides budgetary oversight for academic colleges and support areas including operating expenses, equipment, staff, and physical plant needs and manages the academic and strategic planning processes for those units.
 The Provost oversees the tenure and promotion process and approves tenure awards and promotions with the concurrence of the President.
-The Provost oversees faculty recruitment, appointments, and retention, and terms of employment of faculty and staff within all academic units as well as faculty sabbaticals, leaves, exchanges, and consulting contracts or other outside employment of faculty.
+The Provost oversees faculty recruitment, appointments, and retention, and terms of employment of faculty and staff within all academic units as well as faculty sabbaticals, leaves, exchanges, and consulting contracts or other outside employment of faculty, with procedures for these areas following the details in Chapter 7 (and other chapters and appendices) of this Handbook

-The Provost is responsible for faculty awards, the eminent scholars and endowed chair programs, academic leadership development, the development and approval of all academic programs, academic affairs policy and procedures, and university accreditation.
+The Provost is responsible for faculty awards, the eminent scholars and endowed chair programs, academic leadership development, academic affairs policy and procedures, and university accreditation.
+The Provost has overall responsibility for developing academic programs, with program development to follow the processes detailed in Chapter 8 of this Handbook.
 The Associate Provost and staff officers assist the Provost in planning, budgeting, personnel matters, program administration, new program development, program evaluation, and supervision of support functions.
 The Provost holds a tenured professorship in an academic appointment.

 3.2.2.
 Vice President for Research and Economic Development